potterhsu/SVHNClassifier/README.md

 ## Usage

-1. (Optional) Take a look at original images with bounding boxes
+1. (Optional) Take a glance at original images with bounding boxes

     ```
     Open `draw_bbox.ipynb` in Jupyter